OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The GenAI Job Reentry Dilemma.md

 If the lag time of training is longer than the lag time of the automation cycle, this dynamic will get ugly, quickly.

+### When your career disappears

+Per Aditya Agarwal's article, [A Claude Catharsis](https://archive.is/3m3GI):

+> There’s something deeply disorienting about watching the pillars of your professional identity, what you built and how you built it, get reproduced in a weekend by a tool that doesn’t need to eat or sleep.

+Yet right after, he writes:

+> But here’s the thing about disorientation: It passes.
+And what replaced my sadness was something I didn’t expect: a kind of wild, almost reckless energy.

 ## About retraining...